Robin Jia

 Curriculum vitae

-I am an assistant professor in the Thomas Lord Department of Computer Science at the University of Southern California.
+I am an assistant professor in the Thomas Lord Department of Computer Science at the University of Southern California, where I lead the AI, Language, Learning, Generalization, and Robustness (Allegro) Lab.
 My research seeks to understand modern deep learning systems for NLP and ensure that they are reliable.
 Some research questions I think about include:

 I received my Ph.D. in Computer Science from Stanford University, where I was advised by Percy Liang.
 After that, I spent one year as a visiting researcher at Facebook AI Research, working with Luke Zettlemoyer and Douwe Kiela.